miyosuda/TensorFlowAndroidMNIST/jni-build/jni/include/tensorflow/g3doc/api_docs/cc/ClassTensor.md

 #### `tensorflow::Tensor::Tensor(DataType type, const TensorShape &shape)` {#tensorflow_Tensor_Tensor}

 Creates a Tensor of the given `type` and `shape`.
+If LogMemory::IsEnabled() the allocation is logged as coming from an unknown kernel and step.
+Calling the Tensor constructor directly from within an Op is deprecated: use the OpKernelConstruction/OpKernelContext allocate_* methods to allocate a new tensor, which record the kernel and step.

 The underlying buffer is allocated using a ` CPUAllocator `.

 #### `tensorflow::Tensor::Tensor(Allocator *a, DataType type, const TensorShape &shape)` {#tensorflow_Tensor_Tensor}

 Creates a tensor with the input `type` and `shape`, using the allocator `a` to allocate the underlying buffer.
+If LogMemory::IsEnabled() the allocation is logged as coming from an unknown kernel and step.
+Calling the Tensor constructor directly from within an Op is deprecated: use the OpKernelConstruction/OpKernelContext allocate_* methods to allocate a new tensor, which record the kernel and step.

 `a` must outlive the lifetime of this Tensor .

 #### `tensorflow::Tensor::Tensor(Allocator *a, DataType type, const TensorShape &shape, const AllocationAttributes &allocation_attr)` {#tensorflow_Tensor_Tensor}

 Creates a tensor with the input `type` and `shape`, using the allocator `a` and the specified "allocation_attr" to allocate the underlying buffer.
+If the kernel and step are known allocation_attr.allocation_will_be_logged should be set to true and LogMemory::RecordTensorAllocation should be called after the tensor is constructed.
+Calling the Tensor constructor directly from within an Op is deprecated: use the OpKernelConstruction/OpKernelContext allocate_* methods to allocate a new tensor, which record the kernel and step.

 `a` must outlive the lifetime of this Tensor .